 Try Free Shipping Day and Other Ways to Save on Shipping

 One downside of online shopping is shipping and handling costs, which can be high.
 But many retailers offer discounted or free shipping if you spend a minimum amount.
 Usually, this discount is not automatically applied.
 You have to enter a promotional code as part of the checkout process, and you have to look for that code.

 - Visit RetailMeNot.
 This website specializes in scouring the web for codes that can save you money.

 - Another way to save on shipping is by shopping on Free Shipping Day.
 December 15 is yet another retail holiday where many retailers offer free shipping and guarantee delivery by Christmas.

 Read What Other People Have to Say About the Product

 You may be wary of shopping online because you can’t see, touch or inspect something before you buy it.
 Take advantage of the reviews left by other people who have already bought it.
 They often go into detail about the quality and value, the accuracy of the product description, and other good-to-know details that might influence your decision.

-- I always check Amazon product reviews, even if I’m not purchasing through that site.
-I’ll even do this if I’m planning on buying something in the store!
-Since millions of people shop on Amazon for such a wide variety of products, I can depend on several good reviews to help me make my decision; just go to Amazon.com, enter the name of the product you’re looking for in the search bar at the top of the site, and on the product page, scroll down for reviews.
+- Always check Amazon product reviews.
+Millions of people shop on Amazon for such a wide variety of products, you can depend on several good reviews to help make a decision; just go to Amazon.com, enter the name of the product you’re looking for in the search bar at the top of the site, and on the product page, scroll down for reviews.

 - If you’re looking to buy electronics this holiday season – a cell phone, computer, or digital camera, for example – check CNET reviews for recommendations on the best products on the market.